simonesgit/llm_prompts/llm_project_analysis_prompts/03_workflow_mapping_visualization_prompt.md

 - **Appropriate Detail**: Right level of detail for the target audience
 - **Clear Labeling**: All components and processes clearly labeled
 - **Legend Provided**: Explanation of symbols and conventions used
+- **Script Path Accuracy**: All script paths are verified and relative to repository root
+- **Execution Context**: Clear description of when and how each script is executed

+#### Graph Validation Requirements
+**IMPORTANT**: For all Mermaid diagrams, follow the validation guidelines in `08_graph_generation_validation_prompt.md`:
+- ✅ Use alphanumeric characters and underscores only in node names
+- ✅ Avoid special characters like parentheses, hyphens, or spaces in node IDs
+- ✅ Use proper Mermaid syntax for connections and labels
+- ✅ Include script paths in node labels when representing script execution
+- ✅ Validate syntax before finalizing diagrams

 ### OUTPUT DELIVERABLES